From Legacy Systems to Cloud-Based Banking: The Shift Explained

 Legacy banking systems create problems that go way beyond simple inconvenience.
 Notably, 53% of financial institutions with outdated core systems are unable to scale up due to data silos and production bottlenecks.
 This scaling issue arises just as customers expect a seamless connection across every touchpoint.

 Old banking platforms use outdated languages.
 This creates a risky knowledge gap as skilled programmers retire.
-Every day, these systems handle over $3 trillion in transactions using a programming language developed 60 years ago.
+Each day, these systems process more than $3 trillion using a programming language that’s 60 years old.
 Banks find it expensive to run and maintain these core systems as technical experts become scarce.

 Connection problems are another big challenge.
 Old banking systems often split data between front-end and back-end IT.
 These disconnected systems make it impossible to deliver the seamless experience customers desire.
 Batch processing in older systems cannot match the capabilities of newer platforms in real-time.